Notification settings¶

 - Server — task manager (in this case Jira);

-- Task — card type: Task, Story or Bug;
+- Task type — card type: Task, Story or Bug;

 - Task priority - card priority.
 If not specified the default Jira task priority would be used;